microsoft/promptflow/docs/how-to-guides/develop-a-prompty/use-prompty-in-flex-flow.md

 This is an experimental feature, and may change at any time.
 Learn [more](../faq.md#stable-vs-experimental).
 :::

-Because Prompty can be called as a function, user can use prompty in flex flow.
+Because Prompty can be called as a function, user can use prompty in a `flex flow` which is can be a python function or class.
+This allows user to do more custmization logic with prompty.

-## Create a flex flow with prompty
+## Consume prompty in code

-prompty
+Example prompty:

 ```text
 ---
 name: Stream Chat